evilbossmafia/GRUB_menu_editor_arch-endeavourOS/README.md

 3. Now, to use the background image function, you need to paste your images in grub_bg folder alongside your main.sh file.
 For images .jpg , .jpeg, or .png is allowed.
 Best resolution should be 1920x1080 or 1920x1200 as per your Desktop.

-4.Set timeout function is very useful.
+4. Set timeout function is very useful.
 You can change your automatic time to any desired number you give.
 Note that its unit is second for number given.

-5.set default will change your first priority of OS to your desired operating system.
+5. set default will change your first priority of OS to your desired operating system.

 #NOTE:-After every function, the update function is automatically executed.